What is the Financial Ombudsman Service and what does it do?

 First, you must go through the complaints process with the company you’re unhappy with.

-You can’t go to the FOS until you’ve complained and received a final response from them.
+You can’t contact the FOS until you’ve complained and received a final response from them.
 If the company’s response is unsatisfactory, you can then get in touch with the FOS.

 You’ll have to fill out a form on their website.